allipierre/Chart-Line-for-Oracle-Apex/README.md

 # Apex Region Plugin
-Pretty jQuery Date Picker &amp; Monthly Calendar Plugin
+Chart Line for Oracle Apex.
+This Chart use that Library http://www.chartjs.org/samples/latest/scales/logarithmic/line.html

 # How to Use
 1. Create a Region
-2. Choose Type "Pierreallidatepicker"
+2. Choose Type "Chartjs Line [Plug-In]"
-3. Under Attributes: - you can select the Item to Pass the Value of the Date
+3. Under Attributes: - you can select : - the Chart Title
+                                        - background Color
+                                        - Border Color
-                     - you can select the Style of the Date-Picker
+                                        - the Chart Label

 # Preview